 HEMS - Doing rescue with the Northern Norway JRCC

 Norway, a fascinating country characterized by gracious multicolored villages, forests, fjords and sea.
-Nature rules this country.
-She is source of life for human kind, but, at the same time, she may no longer be compassionate with us.
+Nature rules in this country.
+She is a source of life for humankind, but, at the same time, she may no longer be compassionate with us.
+Freezing temperatures, wild environments and very unstable weather are the main reasons why people need to call the national emergency numbers 112 or 113 to request SAR missions, help and care.
+Have you ever wondered how Norwegian rescue service works?
+In order to know much more information, we interviewed the Northern Norway Joint Rescue Coordination Centre (JRCC) director Bent-Ove Jamtli.

 Once the JRCC NN get a call and before they intervene, they may request the support of other forces.

-“It depends on the type of emergency, because we manage land, sea and aeronautical rescue.
-In case of land rescue, for example, when someone gets lost in the wood, or is involved in an avalanche, we coordinate ourselves with rescue sub-centres in each police district in Norway.
+Mr Jamtli said, “It depends on the type of SAR emergency because we manage land, aeronautical and water rescue.
+In case of land rescue, for example, when someone gets lost in the wood or is involved in an avalanche, we coordinate ourselves with rescue sub-centres in each police district in Norway.
 In these cases we provide support to local organizations, providing helicopters and resources they need for the operations.”

 “We have satellite systems to know the right position of a boat or a person lost thanks to polar orbit satellites”, explains the Director.